Haunted Place: Kalamazoo Civic Center

 The Kalamazoo Civic Theatre continued to grow, despite the depression and World War 2, bouncing forward with the flow of life and circumstances, continuing to evolve in their dramatic and musical offerings, finding ways to serve the community and also survive through tough financial times.

-During World War 2, The Kalamazoo Civic Theatre toured neighboring communities as a way to outreach to people through their art of expression, to support the war effort.
+During World War 2, The Kalamazoo Civic Theatre toured neighboring communities as a way to reach out to people through their art of expression, to support the war effort.

 Over the years, The Kalamazoo Civic Theatre productions have won awards: